 Hofstra’s Department of Journalism, Media Studies, and Public Relations offers dynamic courses and out-of-the-classroom experiences.

 Our students graduate prepared for careers in online, broadcast and print journalism, information graphics, media analysis, scholarly research, and public relations.

 About the Department

 - Full accreditation from the prestigious Accrediting Council on Education in Journalism and Mass Communication, distinguishing our department as one of the finest in the country.

-- An award-winning faculty of accomplished professionals and scholars who have worked for digital outlets, national and international publications and television stations, corporate and nonprofit businesses, or as consultants and analysts for media-related companies.
+- An award-winning faculty of accomplished professionals and scholars who have worked for digital outlets, national and international publications and television stations, public relations and marketing agencies, corporate and nonprofit businesses and institutions, or as consultants and analysts for media-related companies.